A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Physics Informed Neural Networks for Approximating the Cahn--Hilliard Equation

 Here, we also want to emphasize that the Cahn--Hilliard equation includes high-order derivatives.
 To simplify it, a commonly used method is to decompose it into two coupled second-order partial differential equations, as shown below:

 The decomposition presented here is similar to the second-order decomposition employed in the work conducted by Qian et al \cite{qian2023physics}. for general second-order PDEs in the temporal domain.
 Qian et al. divided the residual loss, which is determined by the interior points of second-order PDEs, into two components.
-By utilizing the error analysis theorem derived earlier in the above Cahn--Hilliard equation (\ref{eq::CH}), a new approximation for the error in Cahn--Hilliard equations can be derived.
-To begin with, we reformulate the residuals (\ref{eq::CH_residual2}) using the following definition of residuals,
+By utilizing the error analysis theorem derived earlier in the above Cahn--Hilliard equation (\ref{eq::CH}), a new approximation for the error in Cahn--Hilliard equations can be derived. { \begin{remark}[Error Propagation in the Decomposed Formulation] The introduction of the auxiliary variable $\mu = \Delta u$ raises the question of whether the approximation error in $\mu_\theta$ compounds the error in $u_\theta$.
+To address this, we decompose the auxiliary error $\hat{\mu} = \mu_\theta - \mu$ as follows: